← All Bills

 The New York State Senate voted 59-0 to reconsider passage of Senate Print 550, an act to amend the Social Services Law, restoring the bill to the Third Reading Calendar.
 Sen. Gianaris, who sponsored the reconsideration motion, subsequently offered amendments on behalf of Sen. Skoufis.
 The specific language of the proposed amendments was not detailed in the floor discussion.
 The procedural action suggests the Senate may be revisiting the bill's passage to incorporate the amendments before final action.

-RECONSIDERATION GRANTED Ayes: 59 · Nays: N/A
+Reconsideration Granted Ayes: 59 · Nays: unknown

 Debate Summary